AdilAbubacker/rentezy_frontend/README.md

 ## 💎 Technical Achievements That Matter

-### 🎯 Problem 1: Concurrency Control in High-Traffic Bookings
+### 🎯 Problem 1: Concurrency Control & Race Condition Prevention in High-Traffic Bookings
 **The Problem:** Race conditions when multiple users book the same property simultaneously—the classic "sold twice" nightmare

 **The Solution:** Implemented **optimistic concurrency control** with database-level atomicity using F() expressions and check constraints